 - Last address;

-- If married full name, date of birth and occupation of the surviving spouse;
+- If married, the full name, date of birth and occupation of the surviving spouse;

-- If they were in receipt of any state pension or benefits.
+- Whether they were in receipt of any state pension or benefits.

 A Death Certificate (known as a certified copy of the death) is issued as legal proof of the death and is required to settle the affairs and estate of the deceased.
-This is the only form requiring a payment to be made and it is recommended that you purchase several copies, as you will need one each time you deal with a bank, pension company, insurer or any other organisation relating to the financial affairs of the person who has died.
-Companies such as these will always require an original, not a photocopy of the Death Certificate, although they will almost certainly return it, if you prefer to use it more than once.
+This is the only form requiring a payment to be made and it is recommended that you purchase several copies, as you will need one each time you deal with a bank, pension company, insurer or any other organisation relating to the financial affairs of the deceased.
+Companies such as these will always require an original, not a photocopy of the Death Certificate, although they will almost certainly return it if you would like to use it more than once.

 We act for clients in Corby, Kettering, across Northamptonshire as well as all over the country in England and Wales.
 Distance is not a problem!